MAT SHOP

 Test name: Neck Lateral Flexion Test

-Purpose: Assess cervical side-bending ROM
+Purpose: Measure cervical side-bending ROM

 What Is the Neck Lateral Flexion Test?